hiiamboris/red-wiki/[NOTE]-Linux-GTK-dependencies.md

 ### About

 This page lists dependencies for major Linux distributions required by Red/View GTK backend.

 Core dependencies are listed on the official [download page](https://www.red-lang.org/p/download.html).

+If you don't need a View module, compile the console with `--no-view` flag (see `--help` output for more info).

 ### Debian